Skip to content

 How hard is Carn Loch nan Amhaichean?

-Carn Loch nan Amhaichean is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 572m of ascent and takes most walkers 4-6 hours.
+We grade Carn Loch nan Amhaichean at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 572m of climbing; allow 4-6 hours.
 Terrain: Long estate road on the approach, then deep heather and lochan-spangled moor above 400m.

-Where do I park for Carn Loch nan Amhaichean?
+Where should I park to climb Carn Loch nan Amhaichean?

 Standard parking is at NH409772 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Carn Loch nan Amhaichean?
+When should I climb Carn Loch nan Amhaichean?

 The standard good-weather months for Carn Loch nan Amhaichean are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.